fortinet/azure-templates/FortiGate/README.md

 - __**Single VNET**__: All the building block above are ready to deploy in a new or existing VNET.
 Select your block above to get started.
 - [__**Cloud Security Services Hub (VNET peering)**__](VNET-Peering/): With VNET peering it is possible to have different islands deploying different services managed by diferent internal and/or external teams but to maintain a single point of control going to on-premise, other clouds or public internet.
 By connecting the different VNETs in a Hub-Spoke setup the Hub can control all traffic.
 Get started [here](VNET-Peering/)
 - __**Autoscaling**__: For application that are fluid in the amount of resources the FortiGate can also be deployed with a autoscaling architecture.
-This architecture is documented [here](https://docs.fortinet.com/vm/azure/fortigate/7.0/azure-administration-guide/7.0.0/161167/deploying-auto-scaling-on-azure)
+This architecture is documented [here](https://docs.fortinet.com/document/fortigate-public-cloud/7.2.0/azure-administration-guide/161167/deploying-autoscaling-on-azure) or a quickstart script is available [here](Autoscale/).

 ## Support
 Fortinet-provided scripts in this and other GitHub projects do not fall under the regular Fortinet technical support scope and are not supported by FortiCare Support Services.
 For direct issues, please refer to the [Issues](https://github.com/fortinet/azure-templates/issues) tab of this GitHub project.

 ## License
-[License](LICENSE) © Fortinet Technologies.
+[License](/../../blob/main/LICENSE) © Fortinet Technologies.
 All rights reserved.